unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 ```
 ---

-## Usecase 8: Customized selected items tags
+## Usecase 8: Customized selected facets

 ### User Requirement
 {: .no_toc}

-The selected items tags can be customized by adding the custom code in "selectedFacetItemTemplate" .
-Refer below code snippet for customizing your selected items tags.
+The Usual behaviour of selected facet tags can be customized by adding the code in `selectedFacetItemTemplate`.

 <img src="../assets/selectedFacets.png" width="300px">